sisyyuan/Machine-Learning/README.md

 # Machine-Learning

 IDEA: to predict if two drugs can be combined for various diseases
-DATA from:15.2018-bioinformatics-stanford-Decagon & 8.2019-NC-Network-based prediction of drug combinations
+DATA from:  15.2018-bioinformatics-stanford-Decagon &  8.2019-NC-Network-based prediction of drug combinations
 METHODS from: 15.2018-bioinformatics-stanford-Decagon or other embedding methods

 STEPS: